 I’m debating it though… so we’ll have to see.

-the bathroom walls now, painted with a lightened version of Valspar’s Ghost Story
+the bathroom walls are now, painted with a lightened version of Valspar’s Ghost Story

-sorry for the grainy photo – I took this with the lights off to show the accurate colour
+sorry for the grainy photo – I took this with the lights off to show the accurate color

 Now, about that 50% intensity… we had brought home a little sample pot of Ghost Story after trying to find a light blue-grey.
-Valspar didn’t have any lighter paint chips to test, and once we get it home, it just felt a bit too dark.
-We did love the colour, so Richard went in to our local B&Q and asked if they could simply give it to us at a lighter intensity.
+Valspar didn’t have any lighter paint chips to test, and once we got it home, it just felt a bit too dark.
+We did love the color, so Richard went into our local B&Q and asked if they could simply give it to us at a lighter intensity.
 Sure enough, they were able to give it to us 50% lighter!

 Once we got the whole room painted, I sort of wish we had picked 60-70% intensity.
-It’s just that bit too light to see the colour against the beige tiles.
+It’s just a bit too light to see the color against the beige tiles.
 (Richard swore he couldn’t tell the difference between the white ceiling at first).
-But – our main goal was to keep the walls very light, and shift the tone from yellow to blue.
+But – our main goal was to keep the walls very light and shift the tone from yellow to blue.
 Goal accomplished!

 I love our brass shelves!